beltoforion/muparserx/Readme.txt

 Bugfixes:
   - Issue 8: 	Crash on invalid expression in Release
   - Issue 11:	Roots of negative numbers computed incorrectly
-  - fixed a problem caused by changes in the behaviour of tellg in GCC 4.6
+  - untracked issue: Fixed a problem caused by changes in the behaviour of tellg in GCC 4.6

 V2.1.3 (20120715)
 -----------------